prince-chrismc/Computer-Graphics/System-Setup/README.md

 ##### Warnings
 This app is very _limited_ in terms of functionality.
 It is looking for the file tree like [show below](#file-tree). **WARNIGN:** The testing/veryfication of you selection is checking only a single file.

+It is possible for the script to terminate successfully while having errors reported.
+The most likely is the "Invalid Syntax" which can be seen [here](#False-Positive-Termination). _Please_ report this issue and lable it a bug and attach the following information
+* Screenshot of the console
+* Copy of the setup.bat (should be present with the app)
+* And the path to which you are trying to save

 ##### Recommendations
 The [`Libraries.zip`](https://github.com/prince-chrismc/Computer-Graphics/releases/download/Setup-v1.2.0/Libraries.zip) pacakge provided in the releases is tailored for the setup app.
 The template is a basic outline for any project and is very generic and is built using the enviroment variables.
 It is **HIGHLY RECOMENDED** To use the .zip provided when configuring the enviroment variables.